-Crack Willow (and Basket Willow) Salix fragilis var. fragilis and S. x rubens
+Crack Willow (and Gold-crack Willow - also called Basket Willow) Salix fragilis var. fragilis and S. x rubens

 These species are single or multi-stemmed trees and are widespread across Victoria.
 They have been widely used for river stabilisation in the past and have now naturalised and dominate many thousands of kilometres of streams.
 Both species are very brittle and twigs break off the main plant very easily and can be carried downstream to vegetatively reproduce.
 Crack Willow readily forms hybrids with other Willow taxa in Australia which have the ability to produce viable seed.
+Please note that to align common names around Australia Basket Willow in this document is refereed to as Gold-crack Willow